Equality & Diversity

 Working Group Focus

 The Coimbra Group Social Sciences and Humanities (SSH) Working Group (WG) will continue its focus on tasks and activities related to research and education, as well as outreach and visibility.
 Its primary objective will be to support the SSH research initiatives of member universities.
-To achieve this, the WG will organize seminars and conferences and, building on the insights gained from these events, the WG aims to develop successful research proposals for international funding bodies, such as EU funding bodies.
-Previously, the multidisciplinary requirements of EU calls have posed challenges for SSH scholars.
-Therefore, the WG will emphasize a multidisciplinary research approach and highlight the collaborative nature of SSH to tackle this issue.
+To achieve this, the WG will organize multidisciplinary seminars, roundtables and conferences on key themes—such as the role of AI and languages in research—related to the future of SSH disciplines in the context of pressing social challenges.
+The WG aims to participate in policy-related debates at European level with the aim of bringing together the contributions of member universities and provoke fresh debates about the value of our disciplines..

 Priorities for 2025-2026